 After considering the talent aspect, your next focus should be ‘Process’ and defining what’s involved with migrating workloads into the cloud.
 The biggest challenge here, according to Paul, is technical debt: manufacturers are so tied up with legacy systems, processes and policies that they are struggling to get control and move forward.

-“Many organisations are in a state of organisational paralysis, certainly from a governance perspective, where they complete the first phase of their migration journey because their policies say they can’t,” Paul says.
+“Many organisations are in a state of organisational paralysis, certainly from a governance perspective, where they can’t complete the first phase of their migration journey because their policies don’t allow them to,” Paul says.

 “Policies and procedures that were created for traditional data centres aren’t suitable for a cloud landscape and are actively inhibiting progression.
 It requires a radical new approach.
 The critical question is, is your organisation willing to do undergo such a fundamental change?”